microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 This makes the most pragmatic solution to do all of:

 1. Try and do #2 above (avoid casting functions to have more arguments).
-The package must do this everywhere its relevant and technically only User Code code that follows this will be considered a supported pattern.
+The package must do this everywhere it's relevant and technically only User Code that follows this will be considered a supported pattern.
 2. Since we are relying on avoiding implicit casting away of arguments for correctness, adding new arguments to callback functions needs to be considered an Incompatible change, even though it almost always compiles and usually works.
 3. Prefer patterns that avoid optional arguments since enforcing these rules is hard and unlikely to be done robustly without compiler assistance.